Bobby D sets the night on fire!

 Bobby once again took charge of his destiny in 1995 and became the first Chicagoland mixer to release a fully licensed dance mix compilation entitled Hot House Mix.
 This compilation was the first to lead Strictly Hype/Underground Construction Records into their ongoing process of releasing mix compilations worldwide.
 “Hot House Mix” is still being sold globally to date.
 Other mix compilations soon followed including UC 97 with Bobby D. and Tony B. on PR Records, Bobby D.s In The House on Underground Construction and The DJ Rocks on ESP-Sun/Roadrunner Records.

-However, these releases were not Bobby s first compilations.
+However, these releases were not his first compilations.
 Through the years Bobby created a collection of tapes and CDs that he used to promote his name and his talents called Edit Crazy.
 This collection originally began in the early 90s and continued for several years.
 Most of the early mixes were done on reel-to-reel tape and edited manually.
 The process was long and tedious and Bobby learned to master it, therefore earning the nickname The Edit Crazy Man.

 The Edit Crazy Man became so recognized for his talents that in 1996 Tommy Boy Records approached him with a project, a four-minute megamix of their best Jock Jam hits.
 Tackling this task (with DJ Riddler) put Bobby on the map faster than anything else he had accomplished at that point.
 The Jock Jam Megamix went multi-platinum and Bobby D. became a household name.
 People began to book Bobby for parties in droves and promoted him as the creator of the Jock Jam.